denitiawan/doc-go-swagger-gomod-gorillamux/README.md

-# research-swagger-gomod-gorillamux
+## about
-research how to implement swagger on go (go.mod) using gorilla/mux
+research how to implement swagger on go (go.mod) using gprilla/mux